-Artist Comments: This is a painting of a large white dog, possibly a Great Pyrenees.
-The Great Pyrenees has been one of my favorite breed of dog ever since Lobo, our Pyrenees mix dog, showed up at our door one day and decided to stay.
+This is a painting of a large white dog, possibly a Great Pyrenees.
+The Great Pyrenees has been one of my favorite breed of dog ever since Lobo, our Pyrenees-mix, showed up at our door one day and decided to stay.
 Living out in the country as we do, means we get a lot of strays who wonder up to our door looking for a place to call home.
 We don’t know where they come from, but we never turn them away.
-We try to find their owner, if possible.
-If not, then we find them a new home or we wind up adopting them ourselves.
-This painting isn’t of Lobo, but the dog portrayed in it sure does reminds me of him.
+We try to reunite them with their owner, if possible.
+If not, then we find them a new home or wind up adopting them ourselves.
+This artwork isn’t specifically of Lobo, but the dog portrayed in it sure does remind me of him.

 A Few Fun Facts About Great Pyrenees

-The Great Pyrenees dog makes a great family pet.
-They are calm, devoted and well-mannered disposition.
+Great Pyrenees makes great family pets with their calm, devoted and well-mannered disposition.
 They are very devoted to those they love and will protect family with their very life if need be.
 In addition, they make great guard dogs, especially around livestock.

-The Great Pyrenees is a dog of great intellect with a mind of their own and love to figure things out by themselves and are good at problem solving.
+The Great Pyrenees is a dog of great intellect with a mind of their own, love to figure things out by themselves and are good at problem solving.
 While this is a wonderful trait, it can create a bit of a challenge when it comes to training.

 For more information about this breed of dog, visit this website.